grafana/grafana/docs/sources/installation/configuration.md

 ### oauth_state_cookie_max_age

 How long the OAuth state cookie lives before being deleted.
-Default is `60` (seconds) Administrators can increase it if they experience OAuth login state mismatch errors.
+Default is `60` (seconds) Administrators can increase this if they experience OAuth login state mismatch errors.

 ## [dataproxy]